Loading...

 Lab 32: Account Authentication

 Configure a Linux host to resolve and authenticate users from a centralized directory service using LDAP client components.
-Validate the full path from name service resolution to a working login session with evidence-based checks.
+Validate the full path from name service resolution to a working login session.

 security packages users